-The food industry offers a lot of opportunity for career advancement, given the right mindset, and with the appropriate training, an employee can rise to a managerial or proprietary position in the long run.
+The food industry offers a lot of opportunity for career advancement, given the right mindset and with the appropriate training, an employee can rise to a managerial or proprietary position by investing in, and upskilling, their hospitality career.

-The training for FSS can be accessed through approved Registered Training Organisations, also known as RTOs.
-RTOs that offer the Food Safety Supervisor course have different options of course delivery, such as face-to-face and online classes.
+The training for FSS can be accessed through approved Registered Training Organisations like CTA Training Specialists.
+CTA offers the Food Safety Supervisor course with different options for course delivery, such as face-to-face and online classes.
 The FSS training course has a prescribed completion period, during which the student must complete the training to qualify for certification.
 If a student passes their assessments, they will be issued a copy of their certificate via email.

 The FSS role involves many responsibilities.
 The Food Act 2006 established in Queensland states the regulations by which food businesses must adhere, and it is the FSS’s responsibility to make sure that the food business operates in line with these regulations.

 Below are a few of the obligations that an FSS is responsible for.

 The Food Safety Supervisor bears the responsibility of not only creating procedures that ensure food safety and hygiene but also enforcing these procedures among staff and personnel.
 This means that the Food Safety Supervisor may be given authority by the business manager or proprietor to conduct staff training on how to appropriately prepare or serve food safely.

 The Food Safety Supervisor also has the responsibility of implementing procedures as deemed fit for the food business, and to adjust these procedures to suit food safety and food hygiene better.

 Ensure that Employees and Staff Follow All Food Safety Policies and Procedures Correctly